superfell/SoqlX/readme.md

 # SoqlX

-SoqlX is a tool for developers using the Salesforce.com platform, it allows you to easily explorer your schema, write and run SOQL queries, make edits to data, and to run Apex code.
+SoqlX is a tool for developers using the Salesforce.com platform, it allows you to easily explore your schema, write and run SOQL queries, make edits to data, and to run Apex code.

 ![schema viewer](http://www.pocketsoap.com/osx/soqlx/schema.png)